- About Us

 Staff will assist users in the use of bibliographical tools, but will not compile or check bibliographies.

 No searching is done for answers to puzzles, quizzes, TV contests, etc. Assistance is limited to advising individuals about where they might locate such information.

 As with in-house users, many factors enter into decisions concerning the amount of service that can be given to individuals, and judgment must be exercised.
 If unsure, library staff should consult the Help Desk Coordinator or the Associate University Librarian, Services & Facilities.

 High School Use

 High school students are welcome to use the James A. Gibson Library, but are encouraged first to make use of the resources available in their school and public libraries.
 Students must have acquired basic library skills prior to visiting the University Library and have a firm grasp of their research topic.
 Seminars for senior students are to be arranged by teacher-librarians.
-Teachers and teacher-librarians must remain with the students during the entire visit.

 Please refer to the Library website for more information.

 The loan period is two weeks, after which time items may be renewed in-person or online, provided no other requests have been submitted for them.
 No more than 15 open stack items may be borrowed at any one time by an extramural borrower.
 Extramural borrowers are not eligible for laptop loans and may not borrow materials in the Reserve Collection.

 The annual fee for Extramural Borrowing privileges is $40.00 for members of the community, and $20.00 for older adults (60+).
 There is no charge to Brock graduates.
 Institutional memberships (one borrowing card to be shared by up to 5 people from an institution) are available to businesses for $300.00 and to non-profit organizations for $100.00.
 There is a $5.00 replacement charge for a lost barcode and/or card.